PancakeNinja/TrashBot/index.md

 Again, if you have any questions, feel free to message me and I will try to answer them!

 The .exe can be downloaded [here](https://mega.nz/folder/BCZE3bxT#UbxrxNt4BfOheOQ2rLNRiA)!

+# The Source Code

+I will upload the source code to a Github repository once I cleaned it up a bit and made it easier to use with a terminal.
+You know what they say... _it works on my machine_